 If you’re heading to Scotland, scotch is the obvious order of the day.
 But what you may discover there is a portable sipping culture: cocktails in a can.
-This clever on-the-go creation was nowhere to be found in the States a few years ago.
-All we had was malt beverages—the falsely flavored hard lemonades, coolers and whatnot made from malted grains and juiced with an extra jolt of alcohol via corn byproducts.
+This clever on-the-go creation was absent from the States until recently.
+All we had were malt beverages—the falsely flavored hard lemonades, coolers and whatnot made from malted grains and juiced with an extra jolt of alcohol via corn byproducts.
 The reason: Our prohibitive post-Prohibition laws by and large don’t know what to do with pure spirits in a can.
 Even if their alcohol levels are comparable via dilution to, say, a beer or a malt beverage, they are in separate tax categories.
-Up to now, a little 7 percent ABV can of Disco Lemonade gets taxed the same as a bottle of pure booze (that is to say, much, much more).
+A little 7% ABV canned cocktail gets taxed the same as a full-strength bottle of liquor.

-But thanks to the five trailblazers below, the U.S. may well be on its way to enlightened high-quality to-go tippling that could put the words “wine cooler” in the same dusty drawer as “8-track tape.”
+But thanks to industry trailblazers, including the five canned cocktails below, the U.S. is well on its way to enlightened, high-quality RTDs that could put the words “wine cooler” in the same dusty drawer as “8-track tape.”

 Fishers Island has only one pull-up-a-stool bar to its wiggly nine-mile strip of land in the Long Island Sound, The Pequot Inn.
 Built in 1902, Bronyo Shillo’s dad took over the inn and bar in the 1990s and with it a popular-yet-origin-less house concoction called Fishers Island Lemonade—a combo of whiskey, vodka, honey and fresh lemon juice.

 “We opened our tasting room in 2012 in Denver,” says Wyn Ferrell, who co-owns Mile High Spirits with his business partner, Joe Vonfeldt.
 “We immediately became known as a Moscow Mule bar, with 10 to 15 options of it on the menu.”
-Putting it in a can seemed like a natural outcropping to their Mule-fueled success.
-The corn-based vodka is their own product, Elevate, and the rest consists of real ginger extract, fresh lime juice and locally sourced Colorado beet sugar.
-The final product is less of a punch of flavor than a nudge, but it’s refreshing, portable and, hey, gluten-free if that matters to you.
+Putting the drink in a can seemed like a natural outcropping to their Mule-fueled success.
+The corn-based vodka is their own product, and the rest consists of real ginger extract, fresh lime juice and locally-sourced Colorado beet sugar.
+The cocktail is less of a punch of flavor than a nudge, but it’s refreshing, portable and gluten-free.